EYBlockchain/nightfall_3/doc/contract-update.md

 It will also need modifying so that the addresses of the logic contracts, which it allows to set state, can be updated by a registered contract containing an `upgrade` function (see later).

-After that is done, we will never upgrade the `State.sol` contract but will upgrade the stateless logic contracts.
-The logic contracts call `State.sol` and thus we avoid the use of `delegateCall`.
-If, in the future, `State.sol` becomes insufficient for our needs, another data contract can be deployed alongside, which adds the new storage variables needed.
+After that is done, we will not normally upgrade the `State.sol` contract but will upgrade the stateless logic contracts.

-We will create a set of contracts, which proxy calls to the logic contracts (one for each logic contract).
+We will create a set of contracts, which proxy calls to the contracts (one for each logic contract).
 This avoids users having to repoint their applications to the new contracts.
-The `Proxy.sol` contracts will also contain the `upgrade` function (we could have a single `Proxy.sol` which deals with all contracts but this is less flexible if we want to add new logic contracts).
 These contracts must be ERC1967 compliant.

 ![contract interaction](./contract-upgrade.png)